 With a sports pavilion ahead, turn left to cross the river.
 Follow the waymarked path curving slightly to the right across a small open area to the A3 and cross this busy dual carriageway via the pedestrian lights.

 The BBW is actually signposted across a high footbridge off to the left, presumably because the lights were installed after the route was devised.

-Just off to the right, take the short link road (now closed to traffic) through Robin Hood Gate into Richmond Park.
+Take the short link road ahead (now closed to traffic) through Robin Hood Gate into Richmond Park.
 Inside the park keep right, leaving the Capital Ring and curving round in front of a car park.
-You come to a path junction where the suggested route is to turn right, signposted to Chohole Gate and staying on the BBW.
+At a signposted path junction the suggested route is to turn right towards Chohole Gate, staying on the BBW.